-LIT200/Introduction to Poetry 1 course unit LIT 201/Approaches to Literature 1 course unit LIT 202/Issues in Multicultural Literature 1 course unit
+LIT 201/Approaches to Literature 1 course unit LIT 2172/Issues in Multicultural Literature 1 course unit 1 course

-- One course in linguistics: - LNG 201/ Introduction to the English Language orLNG202/ Structure and History of the English Language 1 course unit - Three courses from the department's offerings in literary history before Modernism.
-At least one of these courses must focus on literature before the
+- One course in linguistics: LNG 201/Introduction to the English Language or LNG202/Structure and History of the English Language 1 course unit - Three courses from the department's offerings in literary history before Modernism.
+At least one of these courses must focus on literature before the Restoration.

-Restoration.
 See the department website or newsletter for the list of approved courses.

-- Two additional English options (LIT, LNG, and/or CWR) 2 course units - Note: ENGT students who are also taking a Creative Writing minor may use only one CRW course to double count toward both the major and the minor. - Two Seminars (LIT 499/Seminar in Research and Theory) one in the junior and one in the senior year.
+3 course units - Two additional English options (LIT, LNG, and/or CWR) 2 course units

+- Two Seminars (LIT 499/Seminar in Research and Theory) one in the junior and one in the senior year.
 2 course units - Only five courses at the 200 level (and none below the 200 level) will apply to the ENGA major.

-Suggested First-Year Sequence (ENGT)
+Suggested First-Year Sequence (English: Secondary Eduction)

-FSP First Seminar Fall Semester) 1 course unit LIT 200/ Introduction to Poetry (Fall Semester) LIT 201/Approaches to Literature (Spring Semester) 1 course unit LIT 202/Issues in Multicultural Literature 1 course unit Liberal Learning 1 course unit Liberal Learning 1 course unit Liberal Learning 1 course unit Liberal Learning (or WRI 102, if not exempted) 1 course unit
+FSP First Seminar Fall Semester) 1 course unit LIT 200/Introduction to Poetry (Fall Semester) 1 course unit LIT 201/Approaches to Literature (Spring Semester) 1 course unit LIT 217/Issues in Multicultural Literature 1 course unit Liberal Learning 1 course unit Liberal Learning 1 course unit Liberal Learning 1 course unit Liberal Learning (or WRI 102, if not exempted) 1 course unit

-All education majors, Secondary (ENGT), Elementary, Early Childhood, Deaf and Hard of Hearing Education, and Special Education must complete their English major requirements as well as the required professional courses.
+All education students, Secondary (ENGT), Elementary, Early Childhood, Deaf and Hard of Hearing Education, and Special Education must complete their English major requirements as well as the required professional courses.